 River Room Restaurant:

-The fine dining restaurant is in the new build and, although not a large room, the design is interesting with some striking features, unusual lighting (uplighters in the centre of tables, for example) and seating that offers a mixture of regular tables and large semi-circular booths offering privacy at round tables used for twos or fours – and, unusually, the acoustics are excellent.
+The fine dining restaurant is in the new build and, although not a large room, the design is interesting with some striking features and seating that combines a mixture of regular tables and large semi-circular booths offering privacy at round tables used for twos or fours – and, unusually, the acoustics are excellent.

 Ask for the booth directly facing the river if you crave a full-on river experience; otherwise, large windows afford a pleasant river/garden outlook rather than a view.
 Tables dressed simply with classic white linen and very little else bode well for a food-focused experience – a feeling swiftly reinforced by efficient, well-trained staff who present the menus and wine list, quickly followed by very good breads and butter .

 So far so very good indeed.
 Great pride is taken in local ingredients and accomplished Head Chef Jonnie Boyd offers outstanding cooking of the wonderful foods the area is famous for: Glenarm salmon,Toomebridge smoked eel and Rathlin scallops are likely to be among the fish and seafoods offered,for example, followed perhaps by Antrim lamb or Angus beef.

 In celebration of the Northern Ireland Year of Food & Drink 2016, there has been a particular focus on dishes that are true to the area, with daily changing menus designed to put the spotlight on local artisan producers.
 Sourced from carefully selected local suppliers and the Resort's own kitchen garden, beautiful seasonal ingredients are the starting point for creative dishes that are served with exemplary professionalism.